ghost-land/Nlib-API/README.md

 - All Title IDs are automatically converted to uppercase
 - Endpoints can be called with or without trailing slashes
 - All images are served in JPEG format
-- Icons support optional resizing (60-4096 pixels, rounded to nearest 10) and are always square
+- Icons support optional resizing (30-4096 pixels, rounded to nearest 10) and are always square
 - Banners support multiple sizes: 240p, 360p, 480p, 540p, 720p, 1080p
+- Banners support custom dimensions: `/banner/:width/:height` (100-1920 x 100-1080)
 - Resized images are cached on disk for optimal performance
 - Screenshot URLs are generated dynamically based on the API domain
 - Database synchronization runs automatically